-Congress enacted the Toxic Substances Control Act (TSCA) of 1976 to give the EPA the ability to track the approximately 75,000 industrial chemicals currently produced or imported into the United States.
-The EPA repeatedly screens these chemicals and can require reporting or testing of those that may pose an environmental or human-health hazard.
-The EPA can ban the manufacture and import of those chemicals that pose an unreasonable risk.
+Congress enacted the Toxic Substances Control Act (TSCA) of 1976 to give U.S. EPA the ability to track the approximately 75,000 industrial chemicals currently produced or imported into the United States.
+The U.S. EPA repeatedly screens these chemicals and can require reporting or testing of those that may pose an environmental or human-health hazard.
+The U.S. EPA can ban the manufacture and import of those chemicals that pose an unreasonable risk.